Claude Desktop Just Became Your Full Dev Environment

 Background CI Monitoring + Auto-Merge

-• Auto-fix: Claude reads CI failure output and iterates on fixes until tests pass
+- Auto-fix: Claude reads CI failure output and iterates on fixes until tests pass

-• Auto-merge: once all checks are green, Claude squash-merges the PR automatically
+- Auto-merge: once all checks are green, Claude squash-merges the PR automatically

-This means you can open a PR, start working on your next feature, and Claude handles the “wait for CI, fix the flaky test, re-push, wait again” cycle in the background.
+You can open a PR, start working on your next feature, and Claude handles the “wait for CI, fix the flaky test, re-push, wait again” cycle in the background.
 It requires the gh CLI and GitHub auto-merge enabled on the repo.

 Session Continuity Across Devices

-• Run /desktop in the CLI to push your full session context into the Desktop app
+Sessions are now portable.
+Run /desktop in the CLI to push your full session context into the Desktop app.
+Move a Desktop session to the web via “Continue with Claude Code on the web.”
+Pick it up on your phone.

 Parallel Sessions with Worktree Isolation